morse-simulator/morse/doc/morse/dev/services.rst

 task is achieved.

 Declaring an initialization method is very similar to synchronous services.
-For instance, the *waypoint* actuator defines a asynchronous ``goto`` service:
+For instance, the *waypoint* actuator defines an asynchronous ``goto`` service:

 .. code-block:: python